kensanata/just-halberds/Halbardier.md

 Education, and Status.
 Roll two six-sided dice for each attribute, add them together (short: 2d6) and write it down.

-> Example: Alex names his character Aapeli and rolls 8 8 7 9 10
+> Example: Alex names his character Aleph and rolls 8 8 7 9 10 8;
-> 8; Berta names her character Bellatrix and rolls 10 6 9 5 4 4.
+> Berta names her character Bren and rolls 10 6 9 5 4 4.

 Your character begins at age 16.
 Now you choose a first career.
-The choices are Military, Scout, or Citizen.
-The process is always the
-same: make an admission test if you enter a new career, get an automatic talent if you are admitted, learn talents, possibly suffer a twist of fate, grow older by four years.
+The choices are Security, Exploration or Trade.
+The process is always the same: make an admission test if you enter a new career, get an automatic talent if you are admitted, learn talents, possibly suffer a twist of fate, grow older by four years.
 You then decide if your character continues in the same career for another four years, with no admission test and no automatic skill; or if you use one year to change careers, risking a new admission test, but also getting a new automatic skill; or if your character is ready for a life of adventure.

 Depending on the career, certain attributes are advantageous.
-Military need Strength or Endurance, Scouts need Intelligence or Education, and Citizens need Dexterity or Social.
+Security needs Strength or Dexterity, Exploration needs Endurance or Education, and Trade needs Intelligence or Status.

 If your character doesn't gain admission to the desired career, that career can no longer be selected.
 When there are no more careers to